jose-techcode/DevOps-Toolbox/README.md

 - `sudo ./update-install.sh` - Update, upgrade and installs packages.

-- [PROJECT ROOT] `./docker-trivy.sh` - Build a Docker image and scan it with Trivy.
+- `./docker-trivy.sh` - Build a Docker image and scan it with Trivy.

 # 2.2.
 Makefile features (cd makefile/debian or cd makefile/fedora)